-Company: SHUAA Capital Saudi Arabia (the "Company") or ("SCSA").
-The Company is authorized and regulated by the Capital Market Authority license # 07056-37.
-It is licensed to provide investment activities; act as an underwriter; manage investment funds and client portfolios; arrange, advise and act as custodian.
+Company: SHUAA Capital Saudi Arabia cjsc (the "Company" or "SCSA") is authorized and regulated by the Capital Market Authority license # 07056-37.
+It is licensed to provide investment activities, act as an underwriter, arrange, advise, act as custodian and manage investment funds and client portfolios.